blueagler/readify/README.md

 - Performance optimized with progressive loading
 - Configurable settings for bold intensity and word processing

+⚠️ **Important Alert**
+> You should disable Readify when editing content or encountering any errors, as it defaults to converting all English words on all pages!

 ## Showcase

 <div style="display: flex; gap: 10px; justify-content: space-between;">